ZENCAPTCHA/zencaptcha-wordpress/README.md

 # Zencaptcha for Wordpress
-ZENCAPTCHA protects WordPress website forms from bots, spam, fake and disposable email addresses without relying on cookies. ❌🍪
+ZENCAPTCHA protects WordPress website forms from bots, spam, fake and disposable email addresses without relying on cookies. ❌🍪<br>
 Fully GDPR compliant (maximum data protection).
 Get rid of users with invalid or fake email addresses, not solely bots, to optimize the integrity of your user base.
 ZENCAPTCHA is made in the EU. 🇪🇺

 # Features ✨